Élisabeth Charlotte d'Orléans: Duchess of Lorraine

 In June 1701, her father died after having a heated argument with Louis XIV at Versailles about the duke of Chartres.
 Her brother thus became the new duke of Orléans and head of the House of Orléans.
 Her mother was left at the mercy of Louis XIV, who forbade her from going abroad.
 As a result, Élisabeth Charlotte was only able to see her mother if she went to Versailles; they maintained a correspondence, which was destroyed in a 1719 fire at the Château de Lunéville.

 In 1708, after ten years of marriage, her husband took a mistress, Anne-Marguerite de Ligniville, Princess of Beauveau-Craon.
 Embarrassed, Élisabeth Charlotte took her mother's advice, remained silent and lived with her husband and his mistress.
 Around this time, she was also ill, suffering from heavy coughing, fainting, and fevers.
 Ligniville remained the favourite of the duke until his death in 1729.

 On the death of Louis XIV in 1715, her brother became the regent of France for the five-year-old king, Louis XV.
 In 1718, when she briefly visited the French court, her niece, Marie Louise, Dowager Duchess of Berry gave a lavish reception in her honour at Luxembourg Palace.
-More than a hundred hors d'œuvres, thirty-two soups, sixty entrées, a hundred and thiry hot and sixty cold entremets, and many other courses were served.
+More than a hundred hors d'œuvres, thirty-two soups, sixty entrées, a hundred and thirty hot and sixty cold entremets, and many other courses were served.
 Almost four hundred partridges and pheasants, eighty-two pigeons, and more than a hundred sweetbreads were used.
 Then, as dessert, a hundred baskets of fresh fruit, almost as much dried fruit, fifty dishes of iced fruit and more than a hundred kinds of compote was given.
 Upon leaving France, her husband was accorded the style of Royal Highness, usually reserved for members of foreign dynasties headed by a king.